MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/mixed-reality-marker-detection.md

 # Use the marker detection with mixed reality controls

 Use physical markers to improve the precision and persistence of media placed using the [View in MR](./mixed-reality-component-view-mr.md) and [View Shape in MR](./mixed-reality-component-view-shape.md) controls.
-This article will get you started with enabling marker detection and adding markers to your space.
+The topics covers how to enable marker detection and how to add markers to your space.

 ## Prerequisites
 In addition to the standard device compatibility requirements outlined in [add mixed reality controls to your canvas app](./mixed-reality-overview.md) marker detection requires physical markers to be present in your space.